- Location: S Mada St, Tirumala, Tirupati, Andhra Pradesh 517504, India

 Best time to visit Tirupati

 Approximately 50,000 devotees visit the Tirupati Temple every day.
 Since you can’t escape the crowds, it would be a good idea to plan your visit in good weather.
-It all depends on your religious fervour though – Tirupati is best visited during the cool and comfortable months between November and March.
+It all depends on your religious fervor though – Tirupati is best visited during the cool and comfortable months between November and March.
 Summer months are unbearably hot with temperatures pushing 45 degrees.

 Is Special darshan for the physically challenged or senior citizens Available?